 - To deliver a broad, knowledge rich curriculum which considers the starting point of all learners;

 - Plan and deliver a well sequenced and progressive curriculum that allows students to revisit learning;

 - Create a range of opportunities for personalised challenge and support

 - Enhance knowledge acquisition by effectively applying it to real-life situations and problems;

-- Develop transferrable future skills which enable our students to be successful in a fast changing world;
+- Develop transferrable skills which enable our students to be successful in a fast changing world;

 - To prepare students for life, further education and employment;

-- To enrich and equip students to become culturally rich and active citizens in modern Britain;
+- Provide memorable and enriching experiences to equip students to become culturally rich and active citizens in modern Britain;

 - Ensure high rates of progress for all students.

 The curriculum at PAWL ensures our community is enriched as students leave well prepared and well rounded.